dsathyakumar/a11y-auditor/README.md

 ##### `coverage` task

-Runs [mocha](https://mochajs.org) test cases and collects the coverage reports
+Runs [mocha](https://mochajs.org) test cases and use [istanbul](https://gotwarlost.github.io/istanbul/) to instrument code & collects the coverage info to build coverage reports & submit .lcov to [coveralls.io](https://coveralls.io/) for code coverage

 ##### `build` task

-Generates the distribution file built via Browserify & also the Documentation and publishes it to the GH pages.
+Generates the distribution file built via [Browserify](http://browserify.org) & also the Documentation and publishes it to the GH pages.

 ##### `document` task